hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 ![F5 Compatible](https://img.shields.io/badge/F5%20BIG--IP-compatible-orange)
 ![TMOS Version](https://img.shields.io/badge/TMOS-17.x%2B-red)

 A menu-driven administration tool for managing LTM datagroups and custom URL categories on F5 BIG-IP systems.
-Designed for SSL Orchestrator (SSLO) policy management.
+Designed for primarily for SSL Orchestrator (SSLO) policy management, but can be used for general purpose datagroup and URL category management.

 ## Features